gogetdata/ggd-recipes/docs/source/pkg-info.rst

 [:ref:`Click here to return to the home page <home-page>`]

-ggd pkg-info is used to get package information for a specific ggd data package installed on your system.
+:code:`ggd pkg-info` is used to get package information for a specific ggd data package installed on your system.

+This is a great resource for identifying the information for a specific ggd data package installed on your system.
+It will provide information about the data type, the provider of the data, the actual version of the data, the version of the ggd data package, and more.

+The examples below help to illustrate what is available from :code:`ggd pkg-info`.

+This tool provides a resource to help enforce reproducibility.
+The information provide from running :code:`ggd pkg-info` will help to distinguish the data package and allow you to provide such information to other or in a citation

 Using ggd pkg-info
 ------------------